 - Annual Incentive Compensation.
-The Company's fiscal year 2022 corporate performance target, including minimum threshold and maximum levels, for the Executive Incentive Compensation Plan was set by the Compensation Committee in early 2022.
+The Company's fiscal year 2023 corporate performance target, including minimum threshold and maximum levels, for the Executive Incentive Compensation Plan was set by the Talent and Compensation Committee in early 2023.
 The corporate performance target was based on adjusted operating income ("AOI").
-As a result of the financial achievements of the Company, 86.8% of target was achieved under the Executive Incentive Compensation Plan and certified by the Compensation Committee in January 2023. - Long-Term Compensation.
-In 2022, the Compensation Committee awarded time-based restricted stock units ("RSUs") and performance-based restricted stock units ("RSUs") to Messrs.
+As a result of the financial achievements of the Company, 73.2% of target was achieved under the Executive Incentive Compensation Plan and certified by the Talent and Compensation Committee in January 2024. - Long-Term Compensation.
+In 2023, the Talent and Compensation Committee awarded time-based restricted stock units ("RSUs") and performance-based restricted stock units ("PRSUs") to Messrs.
 Bragdon, Potter and Swanson, and stock options to Messrs.
-Joseph P. Boyle, Bragdon, Potter, and Swanson in line with its historical approach for these executives.
+Joseph P. Boyle, Bragdon, Potter, and Swanson, consistent with its historical approach for these executives.
 Mr. Joseph P. Boyle received 100% stock options due to his level of stock ownership.
-Because our CEO holds a significant amount of our common stock, he typically does not receive any equity compensation grants (other than an option grant in 2021) and instead received long-term incentive cash awards tied to the same multi-year operating goals to which the vesting of PRSU awards for other executive officers is subject.
+Because our CEO holds a significant amount of our common stock, he typically does not receive any equity compensation grants (other than an option grant in 2021) and instead continued to receive in 2023 a long-term incentive cash award tied to the same multi-year operating goals to which the vesting of PRSU awards for the other executive officers is subject.